calliope-project/calliope/doc/user/advanced_constraints.rst

    * - ``resource_area_equals``
      - –
      - Exact resource area used by a set of technologies across a set of locations.
+   * - ``storage_cap_min``
+     - –
+     - Minimum installed storage capacity from a set of technologies across a set of locations.
+   * - ``storage_cap_max``
+     - –
+     - Maximum installed storage capacity from a set of technologies across a set of locations.
+   * - ``storage_cap_equals``
+     - –
+     - Exact installed storage capacity from a set of technologies across a set of locations.

 For specifics of the mathematical formulation of the available group constraints, see :ref:`constraint_group` in the mathematical formulation section.